jonatasdemello/codility-javascript/README.md

 ### Suggestions

-Sometimes, when I am working with the algorithm logic, I prefer to start with **Pseudocode**, so I don't have to worry about the sintax or language construction rules.
+Sometimes, when I am working with the algorithm logic, I prefer to start with **Pseudocode**, so I don't have to worry about the syntax or language construction rules.

 Something like this: